 Where appropriate we use radiotherapy to treat a range of cancer sites including (but not limited to) bladder, brain, breast, gynaecological cancers, cancers of the head and neck, lung, oesophagus, prostate, rectum and skin cancers.

-NGH is also involved in a number of nationwide trials.
-Trials are important for a number of reasons, they can help us better understand certain elements of our treatment techniques.
+Our department is also involved in a number of different trials.
+Trials are important for a number of reasons; they can help us better understand certain elements of our treatment techniques.

 All trials NGH participate in are approved by National Cancer Research Institute and have been granted governance and ethics approval.